The Great Craft Retreat

 A creative retreat like no other!

-Spend 3 days in the Stunning Chiltern Hills AONB and learn 5 traditional rural crafts from experts who live and work in the industry sharing with you their skills and wisdom of their ancient craft.
-The fully catered weekend will see you experience the mouth watering delights of our open fire chef as they bring you organic local produce from farm to plate!
+Spend 3 days in the Stunning Chiltern Hills AONB and learn 4-5 traditional rural crafts from experts who live and work in the industry sharing with you their skills and wisdom of their ancient craft.
+This fully catered weekend will see you experience the mouth watering delights of our open fire chef as they bring you organic local produce from farm to plate!
 Camp in our luxurious bell tents and gaze at the stars from around the campfire in the evenings among new friends!

 Craft Itinerary